Our Committment to Community Service Began in 1924!

 In 1959, the nonprofit changed its name to the Wake Forest College Birthplace Society, Inc. Garden Club leaders such as Kathleen Mackie Lake, Ruth Snyder, Pauline Binkley and Carolyn Holding continued to blaze the trail— in 1963 holding a “Rock Party” to prepare the new lot for mowing, organizing the first membership drive in 1975, and collecting artifacts connected to the college to populate the Museum.

-In more recent years, the Wake Forest Garden Club has contributed more to the museum than perhaps any other local civic organization.
-For more than 30 years we have provided regular gifts of funds for the benefit of the Museum and gardens as well as volunteer hours to maintain the Museum gardens.
-In return, the Museum has generously provided space for our meetings and has been the beautifully appropriate setting for our annual Mad Hatters Tea.
+In more recent years, the Wake Forest Garden Club has contributed funds and time to the museum, more to the museum than perhaps any other local civic organization.
+For more than 30 years we have provided regular gifts of funds for the benefit of the Museum as well as volunteer hours to maintain the Museum gardens.
+In return, the Museum has generously provided space for our meetings and fund raisers.